Sara-Tucker/c-sharp-notes/notes.md

 <br>
 <br>

-**Conditional Operator: '?:'** - Returns one of two values depending on the value of a Boolean expression.
+**Conditional Operator '?:'** - Returns one of two values depending on the value of a Boolean expression.
 ```c#
 // The condition evaluates to true or false.
 If true then #1 is returned, if false then #2 is returned.
 condition ? first_expression : second_expression;